 You can find Pulcinos on the spot where Hoki Poke used to be on the Nieuwlandstraat.
 It’s a combination of a delicacy shop and a restaurant.
 You can sit down on one of the few tables and have a good lunch or dinner.
 On the menu you can find dishes like Turkish bread with avocado and za’atar or a (vegetarian) burger.
 The 2 guys behind Pulcino’s also have a Limoncello, so you’ll find products with limoncellon on the menu as well.
 Like limoncello ice cream and limoncello chocolates made by Friandries.
 I ordered a limoncello with tonic to go with it for a whole limoncello experience.

 Koppig is a brunch café where you can enjoy breakfast and lunch dishes all day long.
 They’ve opened up at the spot where Ovide (and before that Mugs & Muffins) used to be on the Tuinstraat and it’s ran by two ladies.
 On the menu are pancakes, waffles, eggs Bennedict, grilled cheese sandwiches and much more.
 Pictured you see their sandwich with homemade spinach spread.

 De Spinnerij will be Tilburg’s first cat cafe!
 Here you can enjoy a coffee while you cuddle with cats.
-They’ll be opening up in September 2020.
-They’ll open up in de Langestraat, where you can also find Don’s Noodle Shop.
+They also have a cool mural with a cute ginger cat.
+They’ve opened up on October 4th 2020, on animal day.
+You can find them in de Langestraat, where you can also find Don’s Noodle Shop.